CoolDude2349/schoolworkforall/README.md

 Just click the button and upload your educational file... or use the other scripts that I have made.
 It's that easy!

 Some of these pages can be viewable offline!
 You will have to visit them online first though.
 I know a trick though if it isnt working.
-Even if you only a glimpse of the content, you can view it offline.
+Even if you only see a glimpse of the content, you can view it offline.

 Links for the most op pages (for offline mode):